-When it comes to makeup application, applying blush seems like a bit of a no-brainer, right?
-Wrong.
-Similar to learning how to contour, mastering a smoky eyeshadow look, or finding the best color correcting concealers to use on your skin tone, there’s an art to blush application.
-Luckily, you don’t need to be a makeup pro to perfect your blush application.
+When it comes to makeup application, applying blush seems like a bit of a no-brainer, but similar to learning how to contour, mastering a smoky eyeshadow look or finding the best color correcting concealers to use on your skin tone, there’s an art to blush application.
+Luckily, you don’t need to be a makeup pro to master this skill.
 Want to know how to apply blush the right way?
 Start with what not to do.
-We share the top 10 blush mistakes—and how to avoid them—here.
+We share the top ten blush mistakes — and how to avoid them — ahead.

 BLUSH MISTAKE #1: FORGETTING TO PRIME

 Have you ever applied powdered blush to your cheekbones only to have to reapply within a few hours?
-Blame it on your makeup primer—or lack thereof.
+Blame it on your makeup primer — or lack thereof.
 If you don’t already use a makeup primer in your daily beauty routine, now’s the time to start.
-Primers can promote longer-lasting makeup application and may even help you achieve a little faux glow, too.
+Primers help makeup last longer and may help you achieve a little faux glow, too.

 BLUSH MISTAKE #2: ONLY USING POWDERED BLUSH

 If you’re only using powdered blush, you’re missing out on some serious fun.
-From cushion compact blushes to cheek stains, to creamy blushes, there are tons of different—read: innovative—blush beauty products to help you achieve your best flush yet.
+From cushion compact blushes to cheek stains and creamy blushes, there are tons of different — read: innovative — blush beauty products to help you achieve your best flush yet.
 What’s more?
-Some of these blush products double as lip colors, too!
-We share some of our favorites, here.
+Some of these blush products double as lip colors, too.

 Want a more natural-looking blush application?
 Smile big and apply your blush to the apples of your cheeks.
 Doing so can give your complexion a healthy-looking, rosy flush.
-Don’t forget to sweep your blush brush up towards your temples to create a little definition.
+Don’t forget to sweep your blush brush up toward your temples (this is called draping) to create a little added definition.

 BLUSH MISTAKE #4: USING THE WRONG BRUSH